Student Life Counselor

 and example to others; protection and safety of all residents of

 the building; addressing conflict resolution; addressing all

 behavior concerns and problems; counseling and referrals; encourage

 students to do community activities and events; facilitate

 recreational and/or intramural activities; communicate maintenance

-work with teachers supporting students in academic endeavors; know
+Affairs in supporting students in academic endeavors; work with,

 Assess and provide feedback to students regarding residence life